Why Preserving Photographic Evidence of Climate Change is a Priority

 • U.S. Department of Agriculture (USDA) – USDA’s regional hubs deliver information to farmers, ranchers, and forest landowners to help them adapt to climate change and weather variability.

-U.S. Department of Interior (DOI) – The U.S. Department of Interior assist natural resource managers in responding to climate change:
+U.S. Department of Interior (DOI) – The U.S. Department of Interior assists natural resource managers in responding to climate change:

 National Oceanic and Atmospheric Administration (NOAA) – NOAA’s program supports research teams that help expand and build the nation’s capacity to prepare for and adapt to climate variability and change.

-U.S. Environmental Protection Agency (EPA) – The EPA’s 10 regional offices across the country are responsible for special environmental programs.
+U.S. Environmental Protection Agency (EPA) – The EPA’s 10 regional offices nationwide are responsible for special environmental programs.

 U.S. Army Corps of Engineers (USACE) – The U.S. Army Corps of Engineers has eight Division Offices across the country that are engaged in climate-change preparedness.